-If the item has the # icon, the character holding the item must do the use-item action to use it.
-After your character uses the item, place the corresponding item card on the cooldown track on the number indicated in the #.
+If the item has the # icon, the character holding the item must do the use-item action to use its rules.
+After your character uses the item, place the corresponding item card on the cooldown track at the number indicated in the #.